rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 ```
 ansible-galaxy collection install [collectionname]
 ```
-where [collectionname] is the name of the collection. (the square brackets here are used to highlight the need to replace this with an actual collection name, and are NOT part of the command.)
+where [collectionname] is the name of the collection (the square brackets here are used to highlight the need to replace this with an actual collection name, and are NOT part of the command).

 The previous example should be written like this: